2012 Hungarian Grand Prix: Race

 At the end of the formation lap, Michael Schumacher stopped in the 19th place grid position, instead of 17th where he had qualified.
 Yellow lights were flashed as a result, with the intention of waving the cars through for a second formation lap.
 However, Schumacher switched his car off believing that the race was being delayed.
 The cars were waved through for the second formation lap, and Schumacher had to be pushed into the pits for his car to be restarted.
 Once his car was restarted, he failed to activate the pit speed limiter and exceeded the pit speed limit while driving to the end of the pits for the start of the race.

 At the start of the race, Sebastian Vettel attempted to pass Romain Grosjean in turn one, but was blocked.
 The loss of momentum allowed Jenson Button to pull alongside Vettel through turn two and then pass him in turn three.
 Mark Webber, starting on medium compound tyres, made a great start to jump from 11th to 7th by turn two.
 Pastor Maldonado made a poor start and fell from 8th to 12th position.

 Schumacher pitted on lap two to switch to medium compound tyres.
 He then served a drive-through penalty on lap five for speeding in the pit lane at the start.
 Kimi Räikkönen initially had no KERS and was stuck behind Fernando Alonso.
-Roman Grosjean began to catch up with Lewis Hamilton towards the end of the first stint.
+Romain Grosjean began to catch up with Lewis Hamilton towards the end of the first stint.
 Hamilton pitted first on lap 19, taking a second longer than normal due to a wheel gun problem, but Grosjean's pit stop on the next lap was even slower, leaving the running order the same.